lydiajanewhite/marine_functional_ecology/README.md

 # Functional Marine Ecology practical exercise

-Overall aim of the course is to obtain skills to describe the link between the structure and function of coastal ecosystems.
+The overall aim of the course is to obtain skills to describe the link between the structure and function of coastal ecosystems.

-In groups, students will collect their own data from contrasting sites over the duration of the field course, data, however, will be pooled together for analysis to allow comparisons between sites.
+In groups, students will collect their own data from one of three contrasting sites over the duration of the field course.
+The data, however, will be pooled together for analysis to allow comparisons between sites for the final report.

 ## Input data

 Data during 2024 course will be organised into spreadsheet here: https://docs.google.com/spreadsheets/d/1fXSKn11OsET_SrR7sIbFTcflnglbaVWv44oULKhfo4s/edit?usp=sharing

+You should all have access to this online spreadsheet, please add your data as it comes in, be careful not to delete another groups data!

 2023 example data can be found here: https://docs.google.com/spreadsheets/d/1STH7IQobfCN5dumGnuSGqDiIoqHk1IkAUg3TTRu0pVc/edit?usp=sharing